 MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory adaptations and defects linked to genetic variation, age-related health risks, sex-specific mitochondrial performance, lifestyle with its effects on degenerative diseases, and thermal and chemical environment.
-The present recommendations on coupling control states and rates are focused on studies using mitochondrial preparations (Box 3).
-These will be extended in a series of reports on pathway control of mitochondrial respiratory states and rates in living cells, respiratory flux control ratios, and harmonization of experimental procedures.
+The present recommendations on coupling control states and rates, linked to the concept of the protonmotive force, are focused on studies using mitochondrial preparations (Box 3).
+These will be extended in a series of reports on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.

+Acknowledgements

-Acknowledgements: We thank Beno M for management assistance, and Rich PR for valuable discussions.
+We thank Beno M for management assistance, and Rich PR for valuable discussions.
 This publication is based upon work from COST Action CA15203 MitoEAGLE, supported by COST (European Cooperation in Science and Technology), in cooperation with COST Actions CA16225 EU-CARDIOPROTECTION and CA17129 CardioRNA, and K-Regio project MitoFit funded by the Tyrolian Government.

+Author contributions

-Author contributions: This manuscript developed as an open invitation to scientists and students to join as coauthors in the bottom-up spirit of COST, based on a first draft written by the corresponding author, who integrated coauthor contributions in a sequence of Open Access versions.
+This manuscript developed as an open invitation to scientists and students to join as coauthors in the bottom-up spirit of COST, based on a first draft written by the corresponding author, who integrated coauthor contributions in a sequence of Open Access versions.
 Coauthors contributed to the scope and quality of the manuscript, may have focused on a particular section, and are listed in alphabetical order.
 Coauthors confirm that they have read the final manuscript and agree to implement the recommendations into future manuscripts, presentations and teaching materials.